What is a frugivore?

 Are humans frugivores?

 We, humans, do not live in our original natural habitat like chimpanzees do.
 We have learned to cook and eat “non-foods,” which are not really our natural foods from an evolutionary perspective.
-We are cultural omnivores, but biologically we are still frugivores!
+We are cultural omnivores, but biologically, we are still frugivores!
 This is why we are so confused about our diet today.

-Are humans adapted to a fruit diet?
+Are humans adapted to a diet high in fruits?

 Humans share most diet-related biological characteristics with frugivorous primates: Digestive tract, microbiome, and color-vision are just a few examples.
 One interesting trait is that we have lost the internal production of vitamin C (genetic mutation).
 This means we need to obtain a large amount of vitamin C from our diet, while most mammals produce vitamin C themselves!
 Many frugivore species have lost vitamin C production independently, like frugivorous bats, guinea pigs, and all primates (read more here).